How Much Should You Tip Walmart Grocery Delivery?

 How Walmart Grocery Delivery Works

-Before the COVID-19 pandemic, numerous grocery store chains have started offering curbside pickup, car-loading services, and grocery delivery services.
-And Walmart is doing the same, with convenient features, including one-hour delivery windows in select locations and free grocery pickup, that help keep shoppers out of stores.
+Before the COVID-19 pandemic, numerous grocery store chains started offering curbside pickup, car-loading services, and grocery delivery services.
+And Walmart is doing the same with convenient features, including one-hour delivery windows in select locations and free grocery pickup, that help keep shoppers out of stores.

 Below are the key highlights for Walmart grocery delivery: